MingtaoGuo/Semantic-Image-Inpainting-face-inpainting-TensorFlow/README.md

 First, train the [DCGAN](http://cn.arxiv.org/abs/1511.06434) to get the pretrained model(generator, discriminator).

-Second, use the pretrained model of DCGAN from the first stage to train the input of the generator, a little similar with neural style transfer.
+Second, use the pretrained model of DCGAN from the first stage to train the input(z) of the generator, a little similar with neural style transfer.
 ## Python packages
 ======================